BitcoinDesign/Guide/guide/payments/receive.md

 **Text**

-Sharing payment details in this way is a straightforward process, where the text is just copied and pasted.
-It is also typical to provide the receiver with a button to conveniently share in other applications, with "share sheets," which most mobile operating systems offer.
+Sharing payment details as text is as straightforward as copying and pasting.
+It is also typical to provide the receiver with a button to conveniently share in other applications, with “share sheets,” which most mobile operating systems offer.

 **QR Codes**